-My latest blog post, “In the Era of Alexa and Google Home, why Josh?” was originally published by the good folks at Residential Tech Today Magazine on their web site here:
+My latest blog post, "Does Your Smart Home Need Cyber Insurance?” was originally published by the good folks at Residential Tech Today Magazine on their web site here:

 Below is a copy of the article.